Olympics-Taiwan pulls out of baseball qualifying tournament over COVID-19 fears

 “The complexity of the location change so close to the event is providing challenges but we are working on trying to meet those challenges.”

-Reporting by Ben Blanchard, additional reporting and writing by Nick Mulvenney in Sydney, editing by Peter Rutherford
+Reporting by Ben Blanchard, additional reporting by Park Ju-min in Tokyo and Nick Mulvenney in Sydney, editing by Peter Rutherford and Toby Davis

 Our Standards: The Thomson Reuters Trust Principles.